yeojz/metalsmith-transform/README.md

 [![Build Status](https://img.shields.io/travis/yeojz/metalsmith-transform.svg)](https://travis-ci.org/yeojz/metalsmith-transform)

 ## About
-`metalsmith-transform` is a [metalsmith](http://http://www.metalsmith.io/) plugin which custom functions to manipulate the file object in a metalsmith pipeline.
+`metalsmith-transform` is a [metalsmith](http://http://www.metalsmith.io/) plugin which allows the use of custom functions to manipulate the file object in a metalsmith pipeline.

 Furthermore, instead of writing a full plugin, you can just pass in the transformation function into this instead.